risingwavelabs/awesome-stream-processing/00-get-started/02-ingest-pg-cdc.md

 ## Use RisingWave to process the data

 Now that PostgreSQL is set up, we can move over to RisingWave to ingest CDC data from PostgreSQL.
 Ensure that you have RisingWave up and running.
-For more information, check the [installation guide of RisingWave](00-install-rw-kafka-pg.md#install-risingwave) in our "Get Started" chapter.
+For more information, check the [installation guide for RisingWave](00-install-kafka-pg-rw.md#install-risingwave).

 To read CDC data from the table we just created, use the following SQL query.
 We create a table `pg_users` in RisingWave that reads data from the `users` table created in PostgreSQL.
 Remember to fill in the username and password accordingly.
 If you created your table in a different database and schema, remember to adjust the parameter values.